 FAQ

-A software house is a company specializing in building custom applications and software, often as an outsourcing partner for businesses that need expert development.
+A software house is a company specializing in building custom applications and software, often as an outsourcing partner for businesses that need expert development without the overhead of a full in-house team.

-Outsourcing to a software house gives you access to experienced developers, reduces the need to hire in-house specialists, and helps optimize time and costs.
+Outsourcing to a software house gives you access to experienced developers, eliminates the need to hire and manage in-house specialists, and lets you scale resources up or down based on actual project needs rather than fixed headcount.

-Unlike small teams with single points of failure, software houses can easily reassign work to other qualified developers, ensuring projects continue without interruption.
+Unlike small in-house teams with single points of failure, software houses can reassign work to other qualified developers without interrupting the project.
+They also have partner networks they can draw on for additional capacity when needed.

-No. Software houses employ skilled specialists and QA teams who monitor every step of the process to maintain high standards.
+No. Software houses employ skilled specialists and dedicated QA teams who monitor every stage of the development process.
+Quality assurance is built into how the work is done, not treated as an afterthought.